GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step03/Tutorial.rst

 the files *xlin.geos*, *ylin.geos* and *zlin.geos* define a regular meshing of the bounding box containing the reservoir.
 The *pressure.geos* file then defines the values of the pressure at those points.

 We proceed in a similar manner as for *pressure.geos* to map an heterogeneous permeability field (here the 5th layer of the SPE 10 test case) onto our unstructured grid.
-This mapping will though use the nearest point interpolation rules.
+This mapping will use a nearest point interpolation rule.

 .. image:: mapping_perm.png
    :width: 600px